Index to Handbook

 Penmanship is formally taught in the primary grades using the Zaner-Bloser form.
 All school work is expected to utilize the Zaner-Bloser cursive letter forms beginning in grade four.
 Students may also prepare written work using word processing technology when directed by the teacher.

 The mathematics curriculum is based upon the Curriculum Guide of the Milwaukee Archdiocese and the guidelines established by the National Council of Teachers of Mathematics.
 There is a strong emphasis on the use of manipulatives and real life learning.
 Technology such as calculators and computers are used as tools of instruction.
 Algebra 1 is offered to qualified students as part of the seventh and eighth grade curriculum; eligibility is based on factors including standardized test scores, teacher recommendation and continued success in the course.
-Text publishers: McGraw-Hill, Holt McDougal.
+Students may earn WBHS credit for successful completion of Algebra 1.
+Text publishers: McGraw-Hill, Holt McDougal

 The science curriculum emphasizes learning concepts through hands-on experiences.
 At each grade level, laboratory activities are utilized on a regular basis to illustrate scientific principles.
-The junior high science curriculum also includes units in the Project Lead the Way: Gateway to Technology program.
-Text publishers: Scott-Foresman, Glencoe.
+The junior high science curriculum also includes pre-engineering units in the Project Lead the Way: Gateway to Technology program.
+Text publishers: Pearson, Amplify

 Social Studies (6140.5):